talha746/Flappy-Duck/README.md

 ###### Version 1.2
 -Changed the gravity force, mass of duck, as well as tap force to create a more balanced and fluid game.
 Duck movement now feels much better.

+###### Version 1.3
+-Further improvements to tap force of the duck and the spawn rate of the pipes (to spread them out just a bit more).
+-Also adjusted ducks tilt smooth speed (resulting in less tilt when duck is falling)

 NOTE: the iOS build folder does not contain the actual build files, I had to remove them since they were too large.
 (This goes for all versions)
 You can create the build by going to: File -> Build Settings -> Build (Make sure iOS is selected)